 You can drive your vehicle UP TO your pre allocated pitch for unloading and loading back up.
 It cannot be brought on site.
 You can drive on to North End from 8am and we’d like you to be off by 10am.
-You can collect goods after 6pm on Saturday and 5pm on Sunday.
+You can collect goods after 6pm on Saturday and Sunday.
 Cars will not be allowed on site at any other times.